LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 ![alt text](img/new-workspace-configuration.png)

-## Set consumer profile for unauthenticated flows
+### Set consumer profile for unauthenticated flows

-The **enhanced Agent Workspace** has been improved to support additional use cases for unauthenticated conversation flows.
-Up until now, whenever an unauthenticated conversation was initiated, the visitor displayed as “Visitor” in the My Conversations and All Conversations lists.
+In the past, whenever an unauthenticated conversation was initiated, the visitor displayed as “Visitor” in the My Conversations and All Conversations lists.
 In cases of multiple unauthenticated conversations, agents were confused since they had no ability to distinguish between conversations.

 The enhanced Agent Workspace supports the two following improvements to assist agents in distinguishing between unauthenticated conversations in the Agent Workspace:

-### Automatically rename ‘Visitor’, when “Personal info” engagement attribute has been reported
+#### Automatically rename ‘Visitor’, when “Personal info” engagement attribute has been reported

-* If the brand has any additional information about the consumer, and the **personal info engagement attribute** has been reported on the page (for example, by using a Concierge Bot at the beginning of an unauthenticated conversation), the Agent Workspace will automatically populate the visitor name’s in the My Conversations/All Conversations lists as well as the conversation header.
+If the brand has any additional information about the consumer, and the **personal info engagement attribute** has been reported on the page (for example, by using a Concierge Bot at the beginning of an unauthenticated conversation), the Agent Workspace will automatically populate the visitor name’s in the My Conversations/All Conversations lists as well as the conversation header.
+[See the Developers' Community for more information on enagement attributes](https://developers.liveperson.com/messaging-interactions-api-engagement-attributes.html).

-#### Limitations
+##### Limitations

-The visitor name is automatically updated when only once the **agent clicks the conversation** and opens it.
+The visitor name is automatically updated only once the **agent clicks the conversation** and opens it.
 Until then, the visitor name will **not** be automatically updated.

 Sometimes, the data on the visitor name arrives **after** the agent opens the conversation.
 In that case, the visitor name will not be updated automatically and the agent has the option to set it manually as detailed below.